lucasarneiro5/AI-Machine-Learning/README.md

 *OBS:

-" S_ " = Query files from courses.
+" Q_ " = Query files from courses.
 Used for studying.

 " P_ " = Projects files from courses.
 Building projects with a real dataset.